 In fact, it will look something like this:

 Then you will see a list of tasks.
-The number of tasks will be different depending on the course you choose, but one thing would remain the same: you will get access to new tasks only after you have completed the previous one (as in a computer game).
+The number of tasks will be different depending on the quest you choose, but one thing would remain the same: you will get access to new tasks only after you have completed the previous one (as in a computer game).
 No spoilers!

 Then you read the task description and start this quest.
 This is actually where all your "Why?", "Where?", and "How?" questions start, and your mentor will be ready to answer them.
 And although the task provides links to other pages you need to check out to understand how to complete it, feel free to ask your mentor if you are doing it right.

 Done?
 Good for you!
 Send the results for the review and wait for the result, while your mentor is carefully checking your code.
 Current status of the task is shown in the task log.
-You will find all necessary info on how and where to send you tasks in the description of your course.
+You will find all necessary info on how and where to send you tasks in the description of your quest.

 After the first task have been reviewed, you will take the next one and so on until you reach your goal which is to build a complete and successfully running web application.